d0ctorzer0/ads-py/README.md

 These files aren't up to date, bestie!!
 Check your local files instead <3

-New commit every day (maybe) (depends on whether my wifi works or not)

 checklist:
 ☑ day 1
 ☑ night 1